munnep/tfe_fdo_microshift/README.md

 # Introduction

 This repository will create a Terraform Enterprise environment locally.
-It is tested on MacOS with Minikube as kubernetes environment.
+It is tested on MacOS with MicroShift as an OpenShift environment.
-Minikube is run on Podman Desktop.
+OpenShift is run on Podman Desktop.
 Cloudflare is used for DNS record and TFE certificate creation.
 You must have a cloudflare api token configured with DNS and Tunnel permissions.